the xonsh shell¶

 - Keyboard Shortcuts

 We highly encourage contributions to xonsh!
 If you would like to contribute, it is as easy as forking the repository on GitHub, making your changes, and issuing a pull request.
-If you have any questions about this process donβt hesitate to ask the mailing list (xonsh@googlegroups.com) or the Gitter channel.
+If you have any questions about this process don’t hesitate to join to Xonsh Zulip Community.

 Xonsh adopts NEP-0029 in supporting Python versions.
 Simply speaking a minor Python release (X.*) will be supported for 42 months from its date of initial release.
 Since Python has adopted yearly release cycle, most of the time, the latest 4 minor versions of Python would be supported at any given time.